okta/okta.github.io/_source/_use_cases/isv/includes/analytics-appGroups.md

-The AppGroups endpoint is useful for gaining a better understanding of the meaning of groups present in Okta.
-For example, risk scores could be inferred based on access granted through a given group.
+You can gain a better understanding of the meaning of groups in Okta by looking at the appGroups endpoint.
+For example, you can infer risk scores based on the access granted to a user from a given group.

 #### Best Practices appGroups